datanav/docs/configuration-pump.rst

 the id "system:pump_execution:<pipe_id>".
 See the chapter on :doc:`the pump execution dataset <pump-execution>` for more details about the contents of this dataset.

+Note that if a pipe is scheduled to run on a cron-defined schedule or on a long scheduled interval (i.e. using an interval more than an hour long) then the scheduled run start time will be persisted.
+This means that that if the service is unable to run the pipe at the pre-scheduled time, it will try to run it as soon as possible when it's able.

 Prototype
 ---------